aesom-e/Console-2048/readme.md

 ## The game

+2048 is played on a 4x4 tile grid

-The objective of the game is to attain the 2048 tile
+The objective of 2048 is to obtain the 2048 tile

-If the board is ever entirely filled, you lose
+Each move spawns a random 2 or 4 tile

+Each time 2 pieces of the same value collide together, their values are summed

+2048 is lost when no legal moves can be played

 ## Keybinds